Data-Science-for-Linguists/Bigram-analysis-of-writing-from-the-ELI/project_plan.md

   - each student (user_id) was mapped to an anonymous identifier (anon_id)
   - records that do not have any link out have been removed
   - research-related entries (researchers, research consent, etc.) have been stored away
+  - some 'sanitization' of the original CSV files (see project code 2 for details)

 _*Data cleaning*_
 There is no need for data sourcing, but continued cleaning efforts would assist both this project and future projects using this dataset.
-To aid in this cleaning, for this project I am removing the identifying names of students from teachers' feedback.
+To aid in this cleaning, for this project I am doing the following:
+- removing the identifying names of students from teachers' feedback.
 To do so, I will first compile a list of all the students' first names from the original data, then use a replace method to substitute these names in the feedback texts with a generic substitute like Jane/John Doe.
 Next, to deal with remaining names, like abbreviations or adopted 'English names' of students, I will extract a list of all capitalized words from the feedback, eliminate any words which also appear in a common word list (list to be determined), and manually check the remaining items.
+- removing unnecessary apostrophes, standardizing null responses, and other normalizing of existing data
+- removing blank entries and non-student entries
+- other cleaning which arises when investigating the data

 _*Size*_
-The exact size is currently unknown at present, but finding out this information (using the text tags) will form the initial stage of the investigation.
+The exact size is currently unknown at present, but finding out this information (using the text tags) is one stage of the investigation.

 _*Access*_
 At present, the dataset is private and the property of the University of Pittsburgh.
 As a linguistics student involved with analyzing the data, I have access to this private repository.
 Since the dataset is not yet ready to be shared publicly in its entirety, for this project I would be presenting a sample, with permission from the dataset's authors.